cran-task-views/Hydrology/hydrometeo.md

 -   <pkg>biotic</pkg>  Calculates a range of UK freshwater invertebrate biotic indices including BMWP, Whalley, WHPT, Habitat-specific BMWP, AWIC, LIFE and PSI.

--  <pkg priority="core">EcoHydRology</pkg> This package provides a flexible foundation for scientists, engineers, and policy makers to base teaching exercises as well as for more applied use to model complex eco-hydrological interactions, including some SWAT calibration functions.
+-  <pkg>EcoHydRology</pkg> This package provides a flexible foundation for scientists, engineers, and policy makers to base teaching exercises as well as for more applied use to model complex eco-hydrological interactions, including some SWAT calibration functions.

 -   <pkg>ecoval</pkg> Functions for evaluating and visualizing ecological assessment procedures for surface waters containing physical, chemical and biological assessments in the form of value functions.